slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 *'Need to jump start happiness?
 Lower your expectations.
 If I have no expectations then I will easily exceed them' -- James Altucher*

+> *'Happiness is when what you think, what you say, and what you do are in harmony.' --  Mahatma Gandhi*

 What is happiness?